 The process by which gut bacteria prevent Clostridioides difficile and other pathogens from infecting and persisting in the intestine is known as colonization resistance (1).
 Antibiotic-induced disruption of the gut bacterial community breaks down colonization resistance and is a major risk factor for C. difficile infection (CDI) (2).
 Gut bacteria inhibit C. difficile through the production of bacteriocins, modulation of available bile acids, competition for nutrients, production of short-chain fatty acids, and altering the integrity of the mucus layer (1).
 After the initial CDI is cleared via antibiotics, patients can become reinfected.
 When CDI recurs more than once, the gut bacterial community from a healthy person typically is used to restore the gut community in the patient with recurrent CDI (3).
 Fecal microbiota transplant (FMT) is effective, but 10 - 20% of people that receive a FMT will still have another CDI (4).
 Additionally, transfer of a whole fecal community can incidentally transfer pathogens and cause adverse outcomes (5).
 While the FMT is effective at curing recurrent CDI, it also has risks that must be considered.

-The benefits and risks of the FMT has led to the development of simplified bacterial communities to treat CDI.
+The benefits and risks of the FMT has led to the development of reduced bacterial communities to treat CDI.
 Synthetic communities are more defined than an FMT, making them easier to regulate as a drug.
 Tvede and Rask-Madsen were the first to successfully treat CDI with a community of isolates cultured from human feces (6).
 More recently, Lawley et al. analyzed murine experiments and the fecal communities from patients with CDI to develop a synthetic community of six isolates to inhibit C. difficile colonization (7).
-Simplified communities derived from human fecal communities, by methods such as selective isolation of spores or culturing bacteria, have cured recurrent CDI in their initial application (8–10).
+Reduced communities derived from human fecal communities, by methods such as selective isolation of spores or culturing bacteria, have cured recurrent CDI in their initial application (8–10).
 Although, a recent phase 2 trial of SER-109, a spore-based treatment, failed its phase 2 clinical trial (11), these therapies have the potential to offer the benefits of the FMT without the associated risks but are only used once a patient has had multiple CDIs.
 For these to be successful, we need a better approach to identify candidate bacterial populations.
 Recently, an autologous FMT was shown to be effective at restoring the gut microbiota in allogeneic hematopoietic stem cell transplantation patients and prevented future complications, such as systemic infections (12).
-It is unclear whether an treatment similar to an autologous FMT or simplified bacterial communities could be used to restore susceptible communities and prevent CDI (13).
+It is unclear whether an treatment similar to an autologous FMT or reduced bacterial communities could be used to restore susceptible communities and prevent CDI (13).

 Because FMT is often sufficient to restore colonization resistance to people with a current infection, we hypothesized that a fecal community should be sufficient to restore colonization resistance to an uninfected community.
 Therefore, we tested whether a fecal community transplant (FCT) pre-treatment would prevent or clear C. difficile colonization and how variation in susceptibility to C. difficile infection would affect the effectiveness of FCT pre-treatment.
 After testing the same FCT pre-treatment across different antibiotic-induced susceptibilities, we sought to determine whether diluted FCT pre-treatment could maintain the inhibition of C. difficile colonization and identify the bacterial populations associated with colonization resistance and clearance.